 The Working Party

-This Working Party will examine the causes of BAME disproportionality in the Youth Justice System (YJS) of England and Wales.
-It will make practical recommendations with a view to reducing that disproportionality.
-In addition, it will seek to ensure that children are not needlessly criminalised by improving the attitudes, processes and procedures in the YJS.
+This Working Party examined the causes of BAME disproportionality in the Youth Justice System (YJS) of England and Wales.
+It made practical recommendations with a view to reducing that disproportionality.
+In addition, it sought to ensure that children are not needlessly criminalised by improving the attitudes, processes and procedures in the YJS.

 The members of the Working Party are:

 - Sandra Paul (chair) (Partner at Kingsley Napley)

 - Sam Cottman, Director of Pro Bono, Travers Smith LLP

 - Garry Green (Subgroup Chair), Doughty Street Chambers

 - Maya Sikand QC (Subgroup Chair), Recorder and Barrister, Doughty Street Chambers